 Project Description

-“3000 Years Among Microbes” speculates on an alternative space future through rapidly evolving technologies from the microbial to the planetary scale, with the logic of “symbiosis” and “kinship.”
-The project’s title comes from an unpublished manuscript by American writer Mark Twain in 1905.
-The story is about a microbiologist mistakenly turned into a bacteria by a magician and observed the world from a nonhuman perspective that retained its human memory.
+“3000 Years Among Microbes” explores an alternative future in space, focusing on rapidly evolving technologies ranging from the microbial to the planetary scale.
+The concepts of “symbiosis” and “kinship” serve as the foundation for this exploration.
+The project’s title is inspired by an unpublished manuscript by American writer Mark Twain from 1905.The story is about a microbiologist who is mistakenly turned into a bacterium by a magician and observes the world from a nonhuman perspective, retaining human memory.

-Donna Haraway, the American postmodernist scholar who proposed A Cyborg Manifesto, argues that the construction of “kinship” is not limited to blood relatives and humans but that many nonhuman entities will also be involved.
+Donna Haraway, the American postmodernist scholar who proposed “A Cyborg Manifesto,” argues that the construction of “kinship” is not limited to blood relatives and humans, but that many nonhuman entities will also be involved.
 “3,000 Years Among Microbes” is a test of imagination that considers how humans should approach space exploration (colonization), remembering the lessons of the Anthropocene and embedding the concept of symbiosis in the vision of interstellar ecosystems.
 Since space exploration is highly relevant to the arms race, geopolitics, and economic interests, we hope to propose a new language when the “space age” is no longer a fantasy.
-It should be a language distinguished from metaphors of colonization, as commercialization turns the universe into a “new frontier” waiting for exploration.
+It should be a language distinguished from metaphors of colonization, as commercialization turns the universe into a “new frontier” waiting to be explored.
 From climate change to the wealth gap, we have seen how difficult it is to solve these human-generated problems.
 In space, we can make better choices right from the start.

 製作團隊 Credits